 Figure 4.
 HPPD inhibitor carryover damage on soybean.
-Note the yellowing leaves newer and brown veins on the undersides of the leaves on the affected plants.
+Note the yellowing newer leaves and brown veins on the undersides of the leaves.
 Random patches of affected plants were scattered among healthy plants in the field.

 Figure 5.
 Group 27 herbicide carryover in soybean.
-Left: affected.
-Right: healthy.
+Left: Plants with physiological growth affected (stunted).
+Right: Healthy plants with no symptoms.